dscarpetti/codax/README.md

 ;; => 2

 (c/with-upgradable-transaction [db tx]
-  (println "on the first run this will print twice because it is evaluated before the transaction is upgraded and again after the transaction is upgraded and restarted")
+  (print "on the first run this will print twice because it is evaluated") (print " before the transaction is upgraded and again after the transaction") (println " is upgraded and restarted")
   (let [result-tx (c/assoc-at tx [:something] :somewhere)]
     (println "this will only print once because it occurs after the transaction has upgraded") result-tx))
-;; on the first run this will print twice because it is evaluated before the transaction is upgraded and again after the transaction is upgraded and restarted
+;; on the first run this will print twice...
-;; on the first run this will print twice because it is evaluated before the transaction is upgraded and again after the transaction is upgraded and restarted
+;; on the first run this will print twice...
 ;; this will only print once because it occurs after the transaction has upgraded ;; => nil

 (c/close-database! db)